natalie-kate/music_to_my_ears/README.md

 -   Changing nav menu and footer links and buttons in depending on the users log in status, admin status and what event if any they have added.

--   Search bar for products and events.
+-   Able to search products for song, artist or album name.

+-   Can search events for name of event, location or details.

 -   'Back to top' footer link on each page, saves users from having to scroll up to Nav bar especially on mobile devices.

 -   Logged in users can add events to event board.

--   Logged in user can save their payment information and delivery address.
+-   Logged in user can save their addresses and default address, pre-fills Checkout form

 -   User can edit events on event board that they themselves added.